m0m4x/qnap-sickrage/README.md

 - Install it by the AppCenter or via the command line `bash build/QSickRage_*.qpkg`.

+- Alternatively you can compile this with docker on your PC.
+See the wiki page  [Building-without-a-QNAP](https://github.com/SickRage/qnap-sickrage/wiki/Building-without-a-QNAP)
 # Authors

 - clinton-hall
 - hadim
+- miigotu

 # License